AdobeDocs/experience-manager-cloud-service.zh-Hant/help/security/traffic-filter-rules-including-waf.md

               - CU
               - CI
       action: log
-    # Enable recommended WAF protections (only works if WAF is enabled for your environment)
+    # Enable recommended WAF protections (only works if WAF is licensed enabled for your environment)
     - name: block-waf-flags-globally
       when:
         reqProperty: tier